MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md

 5. A “**New Meeting**” page will pop up.
 Here, enter the details required for the meeting:
     * Meeting Title
-    * The attendees data will be auto-filled from the data you had selected in MCT portal.
+    * The attendees data will be auto-filled from the data you had selected in CT portal.
     * Select a range of time in the calendar i.e. Date & Time of Start and End of the meeting.
     * Enter the details for this meeting like agenda etc.